 CHARACTER.
 Homes are usually designed for more than one person, but it should reflect the character of each individual and the family as a whole.
 And, yes, interviewing and designing a home to accommodate all these traits, activities, and interests can get complicated.

 It’s common for some members of a family to be very social.
 They like backyard parties, multiple people playing video games, wine-tasting parties.
 Other family members are quiet and contemplative, and want a cozy place to read, do a woodworking project, or sit on a porch.

 In the Carlyle family, David is outgoing and gregarious.
 His wife Kathy is quiet and contemplative.
 Teenage son Robert is all over the map.
 The home I designed for them provided spaces that reflected these unique characteristics yet spoke to the overall family character — some rooms that were open and others that were more secluded.
 And each family member got their own private space that reflected their unique character.
 To get to this stage, a thorough meeting was essential — the four of us sat in their home for hours discussing their likes, dislikes, dreams and hobbies.

-4. VALUES.
+VALUES.
 Values are ephemeral to pin down, but often provide the backbone for a design.
-Values may include tradition, sustainability, a close-knit family, a love of the outdoors, social interaction, serenity, or a combination of several.
+Some of these values may include tradition, sustainability, a close-knit family, a love of the outdoors, social interaction, serenity, or a combination of several.
 They all contribute to the style and mood of a home and the specific design elements.
 Working with clients ranging from eclectic artists to orthodox Jews, each home has to reflect this diversity.